mjhasbach/MOIRA/README.md

 Example (see test/test.js)

-    var moira = require('moira');
+    var moira = require('../lib/moira');

-    moira.getIP(function(ip, service, err) {
-        if(!err) {
+    moira.getIP(function(err, IP, service) {
-            console.log("Your external IP address is " + ip);
-            console.log("The fastest service to return your IP address was " + service);
-        } else {
+        if(err) {
             console.log("All attempts to retrieve your IP address were exhausted.
 Is there a problem with your connection?");
+        } else {
+            console.log("Your external IP address is " + IP);
+            console.log("The fastest service to return your IP address was " + service);
         }
     });

 Callback Arguments

+    "err" - Null if an IP address was found
-    "ip" - String - Validated IPv4 address (e.g. 74.125.239.128)
+    "IP" - String - Validated IPv4 address (e.g. 74.125.239.128)
-    "service" - String - The URL of the IP reporting service that produced the returned IP address (e.g. http://whatismyip.akamai.com/)
+    "service" - String - The URL of the IP reporting service that returned the IP address (e.g. http://whatismyip.akamai.com/)
-    "err" - Boolean - True when MOIRA was unable to retrieve an IP address

 ## Improving MOIRA ##